 With passing of Bob Scott in December 2018, Bob’s son Kurt Scott and daughter Barb Ozier co-owned the business, till November 2019 Kurt bought out Barb of full ownership of the lumberyard.

 Today Scott’s Building Center employs 14, evenly split between full and part-time.
 The third generation of Scott’s, Kurt’s Son Matthew is Assistant Manager.
-Kurt’s daughter Kristan does General Sales & Advertising.
+Kurt’s daughter Kristan does General Sales, Advertising & some Bookkeeping.

 I started at Toledo Builders Supply sweeping driveways when I would get into trouble at the age of 6 or so.
 My sister Barb and I would get to help with inventory and checking addition on tapes against inventory sheets every year.
 I tagged along with contractor’s watching mostly in 4th grade had a hammer put in my hand putting on roofing, drywall, and plywood at Richard Redfern’s in 6th grade.